flamedodger/a0221at/README.md

 ## Sensor Model

-This project uses the **A021AT Manual UART version** of the A02YYUW ultrasonic sensor.
+This project uses the **A0221AT Manual UART version** of the A02YYUW ultrasonic sensor.

-- **Model number:** A021AT
+- **Model number:** A0221AT
 - **Do not use the PWM version** — it outputs pulse-width signals, not serial data.
 - **Do not use the auto-UART version** — this setup expects manual serial polling.
 - All four wires are connected: `VCC`, `GND`, `TX`, and `RX`.
 - Sensor communicates at 9600 baud and must be polled manually.

-## Folder Structure
+## Folder Structure for HomeAssistant

-a02yyuw-water-level/
+esphome/
- ├── components/
+ ├── custom_components/
  │ ├── a02yyuw_sensor.cpp/h                 // UART parsing and distance conversion
  │ ├── water_level.cpp/h                    // Fill percentage and threshold logic
  │ ├── mqtt_bridge.cpp/h                    // MQTT publishing